zenhack/haskell-capnp/CONTRIBUTING.md

 # Comments

-A couple points about comments:
+A couple guidelines re comments:

 * For implementation notes inside the code, we adopt GHC's [Note convention][2].